eclipse-bluechi/bluechi/doc/docs/api/description.md

   * `SetLogLevel(in s log_level)`

-    Set the new log level for hirte-agent node.
-This change is persistent as long as hirte-agent not restarted.
+    Set the new log level for bluechi-agent node.
+This change is persistent as long as bluechi-agent not restarted.

 #### Signals